 The accompanying table (click to enlarge) highlights the Top 40 Rated stocks (sorted alphabetically) in the ETF Innovators (ETFI) Emerging Bio-Pharma Index of biotech and pharmaceutical companies with market caps of $200M-$1.5B.
 The rating system factors in each company's number of innovative clinical pipeline + marketed products, market cap weighting, and historical stock price return.

 4.)
-Emergent BioSolutions (EBS) continued its amazing run with an additional 45% gain in the past month on a sBLA approval for BioThrax (anthrax vaccine), which reduces the number of required doses and changes the route of administration
+Emergent BioSolutions (NYSE:EBS) continued its amazing run with an additional 45% gain in the past month on a sBLA approval for BioThrax (anthrax vaccine), which reduces the number of required doses and changes the route of administration

 5.)
 Nektar Therapeutics (NASDAQ:NKTR) gained 48% in the past month on the sale of its pulmonary drug unit to Novartis (NYSE:NVS)

 6.)
 Auxilium Pharma (NASDAQ:AUXL) added 38% in the past month on news of a licensing deal with Pfizer (NYSE:PFE)